Upgrading contracts¶

 Suppose Bank A has entered into an agreement with Bank B which is represented by the state object

-.
+DummyContractState and governed by the contract code DummyContract.
 A few days after the exchange of contracts,

 the developer of the contract code discovers a bug in the contract code.

-Bank A and Bank B decide to upgrade the contract to DummyContractV2
+Bank A and Bank B decide to upgrade the contract to DummyContractV2:

 - The developer creates a new contract

-class, and a new state objectDummyContractV2.State
+DummyContractV2extending theUpgradedContractclass, and a new state objectDummyContractV2.Statereferencing the new contract.

 class DummyContractV2 : UpgradedContract<DummyContract.State, DummyContractV2.State> {